PatrickIndran/BlenderStruct/README.md

 2. Choose the save location and file name for your Blender project.
 3. The add-on will create the folder structure based on the chosen file name and save the Blender file in the 'project' subfolder.

+### Note

+- The custom save operator is bound to `Ctrl + Alt + S`.
+Pressing this key combination will invoke the file selector and create the folder structure.

+### Disclaimer

+- The Blender file will be saved in the 'project' subfolder within the created folder structure.
+Ensure that you choose the correct file name and location when using the add-on.

 ## Example

 If you choose to save your Blender file as `MyProject.blend` in the `/home/user/BlenderProjects` directory, the following folder structure will be created: